Annual Events in Richmond, BC

 Richmond pulls out all the stops to celebrate the Chinese Lunar New Year, one of the most important annual events for the city's large Asian community.
 It’s a time when lions and dragons twist and dance to drums, cymbals and cheering crowds; restaurants introduce special menus for the holiday (and quickly fill their reservation books for extravagant New Year's feasts); and Richmond's Asian malls and plazas fill with flowers and fruits, cultural performances, family activities, gift fairs and more.

-In 2017, Richmond celebrates the start of the Year of the Rooster.
-Chinese New Year is ushered in on January 28, with festivities starting a few weeks prior.
+In 2018, Richmond celebrates the start of the Year of the Dog.
+Chinese New Year is ushered in on February 16, with festivities starting a few weeks prior.

 Whale Watching Season | April to October

 Set sail from Steveston starting in the spring to see some of the local wildlife.
 Richmond's whale watching tours allow visitors the chance to see resident orcas (killer whales) among the San Juan Islands as well as humpback whales, grey whales, sea lions, seals, bald eagles and their marine life.

 Steveston Farmers & Artisans Market | May through September